 There are various online resources that provide images and illustrations at no cost and that can be used without restrictions (source reference is mandatory for the LMS).
 Take a look at the ‘Open Content’ section for examples.

 Yes, but you must adhere to the regulation.
 You cannot use more than 25 images from the same work without the author’s permission.
 You must reference the sources of the images.
 The book may have been bought by a student, but that is exclusive of the right to distribute it.
-Please refer to the ‘Easy Access agreement’ section for more information.
+For additional information, please consult the section on the ‘Easy Access agreement’.

 No, copying and printing is only allowed for personal use. (private copying levy, section 16b of the Copyright Act).
 One copy for the private use of one other person is allowed, provided the other person expressly requested that copy.
 You can however always place a hyperlink to the article in the LMS.
-Please refer to the ‘Easy Access agreement’ section for more information.
+For additional information, please consult the section on the ‘Easy Access agreement’.

 Yes, you can make one copy provided the other person explicitly requested that copy.
 According to the private copying levy, you are allowed to copy a work for your own exercise, study or use.
 One such copy can also be made at the request of another person.
 You are legally not permitted to make more than one copy of an article expecting that others will want it as well.